oguzutku1745/zkPoke/README.md

 zkPoke leverages Aztec's private Note system as the foundation for privacy:

 - **Notes** are encrypted data structures that serve as the building blocks for private state in Aztec
-- Each Note contains credential information that is fully encrypted on-chain
-- Only the owner can decrypt and view their own Notes, ensuring complete privacy
+- Each user stores 8 private Notes on-chain (one for each credential type)
+- These Notes are fully encrypted and only visible to their owner
 - This allows us to store credential information without exposing it publicly

-### Binary Merkle Trees
+### Why Binary Merkle Trees?

-We use binary Merkle trees to efficiently handle credential verification:
+We use binary Merkle trees for several critical reasons:

+1. **Efficient Verification**: Merkle trees enable validating the existence of a credential without revealing other credentials
+2. **Privacy Preservation**: Only a single hash (the root) needs to be shared to verify multiple credentials
+3. **Compact Representation**: The entire credential set is compressed into one root hash
+4. **Selective Disclosure**: Users can choose which credentials to prove without exposing others
+5. **Storage Efficiency**: While we store 8 Notes on-chain privately, only one public Merkle root is needed for verification
+6. **Cross-Chain Potential**: The Merkle root can be moved to other blockchains, enabling verification across multiple networks

+The tree structure itself is simple but powerful:

 - A Merkle tree is a binary tree where each leaf node represents a credential (stored as a Note)
 - Each non-leaf node is a hash of its two child nodes
-- Only the Merkle root (a single hash value) needs to be stored on-chain
-- This structure allows proving credential ownership without revealing the credential details
+- The Merkle root (top hash) represents the entire tree
+- Verification requires only the path from a leaf to the root (logarithmic in size)

 ### Custom Merkle Tree Implementation